Building a stronger community through happy and supported children, staff and families.

 A gathering circle at the centre of the logo is a pinnacle traditional symbol within the design, highlighting the NBCA community/family and the heartfelt connections across the Association.
 This imagery is reflective of the centres being safe places for families to meet, learn and grow, where children are happy and enjoy their time within an extended family atmosphere.

 The community spirit of the centres is reflected within the gathering circles and people symbols that are interwoven within the design.
 Together they share the value of teamwork, collaboration, family, friendships and love held at the centres.
 Emotions of warmth, welcome, invitation and encouragement, alongside support, respect, appreciation, trust, joy and cheerfulness are represented within the bright and colourful palette, that along with the imagery evoke the positive emotions felt by all.

 Elder symbols within the people imagery are symbolic of learning, early childhood education and passing on of life skills and knowledge.
-It also represents the close relationships at the centre and the children’s love of the centre and their teachers.
-The stepping stones travel upward within the design are reflective of the Journey of nurturing and growth experience by the children at the centres.
+It also represents the close relationships at the centres and the children’s love of the centres and their teachers.
+The stepping stones travel upward within the design are reflective of the journey of nurturing and growth experienced by the children at the centres.
 This imagery reflects a progressive, empathetic and trusting culture where love and respect for each other ensures a happy and enjoyable experience for all.

 Logo created by